 The tang of a lemon might be just what you need to snap back after getting too high.
 Slice a lemon and take a whiff of the citrusy fruit, then pucker up!

-Limonene is known for its anxiety-reducing effects, so try sucking on a lemon slice or using the juice for a tart treat.
+The terpene limonene, found in citrus fruit and many cannabis strains, has been studied for its anxiety-reducing effects, so try sucking on a lemon slice or using the juice for a tart treat.

 Bonus tip #3: Take some ibuprofen